Hand Raised Cockatiel’s for sale Sydney.

 if your bird is not wormed regularly and after some time you do worm your bird, the dead worms can cause intestinal or respiratory blockages, in sick adult birds it may be a good idea to worm them with a half dose first.
 This is at Birdsville we recommend worming every 3 months at least.

-These are the two most common parasites of cage birds and their environment, but are easily controlled with a Mite and Lice spray, available at Birdsville.
-When using spray, spray bird, entire cage, perches, nesting box and toys, remember to remove all water and feed and avoid spraying in birds’ eyes.
-Your bird Lice and mite bottle will explain how to use, remember avoid the mouth and eyes.
+Lice and mites are the most common parasites of cage birds and their environment but are easily controlled with a Mite and Lice spray, available at Birdsville.
+When using, spray bird, entire cage, perches, nesting box and toys, remember to remove all water and feed and avoid spraying in birds’ eyes.
+Your bird Lice and mite bottle will explain how to use, remember avoiding the mouth and eyes.
 Your cockatiel should be sprayed every 3 months.

 Why is lice and mites bad?

-It can eventually kill your bird in severe cases, as it adds stress to your bird through sucking its blood and making your bird anemic.
-Lice and mites can cause plucking and skin conditions due to itchyness.
-These things can weaken the immune system and make your bird susceptable to desease that yur bird would normally fight off.
+It can kill your bird in severe cases, as it adds stress to your bird through sucking its blood and making your bird anemic.
+Lice and mites can cause plucking and skin conditions due to itchiness.
+These things can weaken the immune system and make your bird susceptible to disease that your bird would normally fight off.

-Liquid majic for keeping budgies healthy.
-Aside from certain illnesses that these mild antibiotics are good for i recommend anyone who gets a new young or older budgie to treat them with this anytime they move as stress can often give them the runs.
-Sulphadim or sulfa 3 calms them down and stops them from getting the runs and therefor stops them becoming de hydrated.
+Liquid Majic for keeping newly arrived or stressed cockatiels healthy.
+Aside from certain illnesses that these mild antibiotics are good for i recommend anyone who gets a new bird to treat them with this anytime they move as stress can often give them the runs.
+Sulphadim or sulfa 3 calms them down and stops them from getting de hydrated.

-Its important to keep your cage clean as the environment and condition your birds live in playes a big role in your birds health
+It’s important to keep your cage clean as the environment and condition your birds live in plays a big role in your bird’s health.

 Using bird friendly cage cleaner comes ready to use with no need to dilute it.
-Simply spray onto your pet’s cage and wipe with a cloth to remove stains, soiling and odour.
+Simply spray onto your pet’s cage and wipe with a cloth to remove stains, soiling and odor.

 Removes dirt and debris easy as well.

-Gently deodorises without strong fragrance that could upset your bird.
+Gently deodorizes without strong fragrance that could upset your bird.

 The first couple of days you should let your bird settle in especially if it is only a baby.
-The first simple training to teach is simply getting your bird to step up.
+The first simple training teaching to step up.
 This will not take long as your bird will form a bond with you quite quickly as long as your calm and spend time with your bird.
 More training information can be found on the Training page.